 As we continue to move toward a digital world, online security and privacy are the foremost concerns and password managers protect them in a practical way.
 Upgrading to a paid plan has its perks, but, for us, it’s just as important to upgrade so these companies can continue to keep your data safe online.

-The Best Password Manager for Small Business
+The Best Password Managers for Small Business

 One pitfall of our criteria is that it doesn’t differentiate between password managers for a single user and multiple users.
 Even for this purpose, we have to crown Dashlane.
-It’s our pick for the best password manager for small business.
+It’s our pick for the password manager for small business.

 The $4 per user per month rate is on par with other providers, but no other password manager provides the features for business that Dashlane does.
 You have all of the benefits of Dashlane Premium, along with secure password sharing between groups and SmartSpaces, a feature that allows you to store personal and business data in the same account without overlap.